codymathews1995/MAUDE-Report/README.md

 This program is intended to utilize data acquired from the Manufacturer and User Facility Device Experience (MAUDE) Database using the openFDA API to make helpful reports on the data provided.

+⚠ WARNING: This is a work in progress and is in no way finished or near its completion.

 ## Current Shortcoming

 So far, this program only takes Product Codes and Start/End Dates for custom search queries.